Integrated timetabling and scheduling of modular autonomous vehicles under uncertainty: Introduction

+To model this, we first formalize and analyze the integrated optimization problem, explicitly incorporating the reconfigurability of MAUs and cross-line vehicle circulation, two features that have received limited attention in existing studies on timetabling and vehicle scheduling with fixed-formation vehicles.
+We then propose a stochastic mixed-integer linear programming (MILP) formulation that accommodates scenarios with non-uniform probabilities.
+From the operator’s perspective, our formulation enables MAVs to change their formations both at depots and at transfer stops en route, and allows MAUs to execute trips across multiple lines at both depots and transfer stops through coupling and decoupling operations.
+From the passenger’s perspective, the model facilitates in-vehicle transfers by taking advantage of the modularity of MAUs, thereby avoiding the need to exit, walk to change platforms, and reboard when making transfers.

-The investigated TT-VS-DCA problem in this paper is as hard as the traditional timetabling and vehicle scheduling problem with fixed-formation vehicles at its minimum because it involves the joint design of timetables and vehicle schedules with formation design.
-Different from existing studies, the decoupling, coupling, and re-routing of MAUs at depots and en route are allowed in our problem, requiring additional decision variables and coupling constraints.
+The investigated TT-VS-DCA problem in this study is as hard as the traditional timetabling and vehicle scheduling problem with fixed-formation vehicles at its minimum because it involves the joint design of timetables and vehicle schedules with flexible formations and cross-line circulations at various locations and times.
+Different from existing studies, the decoupling, coupling, and re-routing of MAUs at depots and en route are all allowed in our problem, requiring additional decision variables and coupling constraints.
 Thus, the solution approaches from previous studies cannot be directly applied to the TT-VS-DCA problem.
-We develop an integer L-shaped method with tailored valid inequalities and solve the proposed model using a branch-and-cut algorithm.
-However, it has been observed that the developed exact solution method is ineffective in solving large-scale real-case instances.
+To solve this problem, we develop an integer L-shaped method with tailored valid inequalities to solve the model.
+However, results show that the proposed exact method is ineffective for solving large-scale real-world instances.
 To address this computational challenge, we further design a rolling-horizon algorithm that solves the problem dynamically.
-In addition, we incorporate the proposed integer L-shaped method into the rolling-horizon optimization framework after finding that GUROBI, despite using the rolling-horizon approach, is unable to solve the TT-VS-DCA problem at network level.
+In addition, we incorporate the proposed integer L-shaped method into the rolling-horizon optimization framework after finding that GUROBI, despite using the rolling-horizon approach, is unable to solve the TT-VS-DCA problem at the network level.
 As a result, instead of solving a large MILP, the developed algorithm solves a series of smaller MILPs.

-The proposed model and solution methods are evaluated using real-world instances based on the Beijing bus network with two bi-directional lines and 89 stops, and cases based on a virtual network including three lines and 60 stops.
-Computational results show our proposed solution methods compared is superior to the state-of-the-art solver.
-Compared to a two-step sequential optimization approach, which produces suboptimal solutions and sometimes even fails to find feasible vehicle schedules for executing all trips in timetables determined in the first step due to limited resources, our integrated vehicle scheduling and timetabling method is able to obtain optimal timetables and vehicle circulation plans with lower passengers¡¯ costs.
-Our findings also show the benefits of incorporating demand uncertainty and the impact of valuing passengers' interests to increase the proportion of in-vehicle transfers on operating costs.